Best computer science schools ranked by boba

 Many people underestimate the importance of boba when they choose grad school.
 For those who don't know what boba is ...

 I'm Boyuan Chen (陈博远), an AI researcher and roboticist at MIT.
-I am currently a third year PhD student working with Prof. Vincent Sitzmann and Prof. Russ Tedrake.
-I am interested in foundation models for decision making.
-I work on building world models that allow AI agents to aquire skills via both search (like AlphaGo) and policy (like GPT).
-I am also interested in deploying these models on real-world robots, aka embodied intelligence.
-Outside research, building robots is my long-time hobby.
-Scroll down to see some of my robots!
+I am currently a fourth year PhD student working with Prof. Vincent Sitzmann and Prof. Russ Tedrake.
+I am interested in generative video world models and model-based reinforcmeent learning.
+I am excited about building large-scale multimodal world models that allows us to combine search (like AlphaGo) and policy (like GPT) and eventually solve robotics.

 Previosuly, I interned at Google Deepmind and Google X. I obtained my bachelor's degree in computer science and math at UC Berkeley, where I spent a signficant amount of time doing research at Berkeley Artificial Intelligence Research (BAIR) on deep reinforcement learning and unsupervised learning.
 I also spent a year studying philosophy during my undergrad.
 I am a big fan of chess, robots and boba.